-Well, you should know the fact that this kind of air conditioner works almost the same as the window air conditioner.
+You should know that this kind of air conditioner works almost the same as the window air conditioner.
 So, once you’ve already used or seen a window air conditioner unit before, then you might already know almost 90% of how the through-the-wall ac unit works.

-The same with the window AC units, this air conditioner sucks in hot air through its large grill located at the front of the said appliance.
-This air is then passed by a series of coils that use refrigerant from the compressor of the device to cool down the air.
+The same with the window AC units, this air conditioner sucks in hot air through its large grill located at the said appliance’s front.
+This air is then passed by a series of coils that use refrigerant from the device’s compressor to cool down the air.

-If the air is cooled, it is pushed back to the room through the vents that are located on top of the unit’s front.
-The location of the hot air vent is a factor that differs from a wall AC unit and window air conditioner.
-Window units would have them on the sides and on the back for the wall air conditioners.
+If the air is cooled, it is pushed back to the room through the vents located on top of the unit’s front.
+The hot air vent location is a factor that differs from a wall AC unit and window air conditioner.
+Window units would have them on the sides and the back for the wall air conditioners.

 These vents expel hot air being generated by the unit to the outdoors.
-And this ensures that the hot air doesn’t find a way back to your room and spoil the cooling efforts of the air conditioner.
+And this ensures that the hot air doesn’t find a way back to your room and spoil the air conditioner’s cooling efforts.

 What to Consider When Purchasing a Through-The-Wall Air Conditioner?

-As you begin shopping for this kind of air conditioner, there are several details that could be helpful once considered.
+As you begin shopping for this kind of air conditioner, several details could be helpful once considered.
 The following factors must be kept in mind:

 This one is indeed significant.
 The room size.
-Calculating the square footage or the area of a room is a lot easier than you could ever think.
-Simply measure the width and length and multiply the two in order to get the area.
+Calculating the square footage or the room area is a lot easier than you could ever think.
+Measure the width and length and multiply the two to get the area.

 In terms of triangular shapes, you have to multiply the width and length as though it is a rectangle and then divide the product by two.
 For a circular room, multiply the radius by itself and then by 3.14.

 In most cases, a room is irregular when it comes to dimensions.
-With such, simply divide the room into measurable subparts as best as you can, then find the areas and add them all together.
+With such, divide the room into measurable subparts as best as possible, then find the areas and add them all together.

 Sound intensity or loudness is typically measured in decibels or dB.
-The dB levels of an air conditioner are reported in the description of the model, and most wall air conditioners make between 50 and 60 decibels of sound.
+The dB levels of an air conditioner are reported in the model’s description, and most wall air conditioners make between 50 and 60 decibels of sound.

 So, all air conditioners, which include the through-the-wall AC, make some noise; however, most people favor those who are a lot quieter, particularly when the unit is in the house – in the bedroom specifically.